muryelgp/muryelgp.github.io/_pages/about.md

 </script>

-I am a high-energy astrophysicist and a final-year graduate student in the <a href="https://physics-astronomy.jhu.edu" target="_blank">Department of Physics and Astronomy</a> at Johns Hopkins University, where I work with <a href="https://physics-astronomy.jhu.edu/directory/suvi-gezari/" target="_blank">Suvi Gezari</a>.
+I am a high-energy astrophysicist and a final-year graduate student in the <a href="https://physics-astronomy.jhu.edu" target="_blank">Department of Physics and Astronomy</a> at Johns Hopkins University, where I am advised by <a href="https://physics-astronomy.jhu.edu/directory/suvi-gezari/" target="_blank">Suvi Gezari</a>.

 In the Fall of 2026, I will be joining the <a href="https://www.ias.edu" target="_blank">Institute for Advanced Study</a> as a Member (Independent Research Fellow) of the School of Natural Sciences.